-- A basic smartphone headset will usually suffice, but if you want to upgrade and sound better, the Plantronics PLNAUDIO478 is cheap and reduces background noise.
+- A basic smartphone headset will usually suffice, but if you want to upgrade and sound better, the Plantronics PLNAUDIO478 or Logitech H390 USB headsets are cheap and reduce background noise.
 A headset not only makes you sound better, but it also eliminates any weird echos, so even if you don’t have one with a mic, please wear headphones during the interview.

 TOPICS OF DISCUSSION

 We’ll talk about how you started the company, what you did before that and your path to launch, some of the technical aspects of starting up and growth, and the challenges you’ve faced.
 Most of my questions come up on the fly based on your answers to prior questions.
 At the end, I’ll ask you to:

 - share any tips you have for entrepreneurs that want to start something similar.